bigbio/ibaqpy/benchmarks/README.md

 #### Variability of specific proteins across samples.

+For the DIA experiment of PXD016999, we randomly selected 30 common proteins from IBAQ data and then calculated their CV values in each of the skin samples.

 <center class="half">
 <img src='images/method_per_p_cv_016999_lfq.png' style="height:400px;" />
 </center>

 #### Missing values across samples

+Number of peptides missing in the DIA experiment of PXD016999.1

 <center class="half">
 <img src='images/missing_value_016999_lfq.png' style="height:400px;" />